 The program is led by experienced Foresight Design Initiative staff, supported by trained undergraduate teaching assistants, and emphasizes learning from teachers who are also practitioners in "real world" fields.
-Collectively, Foresight Prep faculty/staff possess more than fifty years of professional experience in sustainability-related pursuits, including policy, business, design, innovation, scientific research, youth development, philanthropy, and community organizing.
-Residential/teaching assistants benefit from a rigorous, preparatory winter internship with Foresight, and bring their Oberlin coursework to bear on their facilitation.
+Collectively, Foresight Prep faculty/staff possess more than fifty years of professional experience in social and environmental impact-related pursuits, including policy, business, design, innovation, scientific research, youth development, philanthropy, and community organizing.
+Residential/teaching assistants benefit from a rigorous, preparatory internship with Foresight, and bring their college coursework to bear on their facilitation.

 Guest speakers are drawn from the Foresight Prep Steering Committee, Oberlin faculty and staff, and Foresight's extensive network of sustainability and social justice leaders in Northeast Ohio and nationally.